 Why does Meranti come in so many colours?

 There are two types of Meranti, Dark Red and Light Red.
-Meranti consists of 20 different species meaning the span of colours is quite varied so you will see many shades from light-pink to dark-red.
-Porta manufacturers and moulds Light Red Meranti, which is less dense than Dark Red making it more suitable for mouldings and internal joinery applications where decorative profiles are needed.
+Meranti consists of 20 different specie meaning the span of colours is quite varied so you will see many shades from light-pink to dark-red.
+Porta manufacturers and moulds Light Red Meranti, which is less dense than Dark Red making it ideally suited to mouldings and internal joinery applications where decorative profiles are needed.